angarsky/diveintopython/learn/variables/array/basic_operations.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/variables/array/basic-operations

 Arrays allow us to store and manipulate data efficiently, enabling us to perform a wide range of tasks.
 In this article, we will explore the essential basic most common operations associated with arrays in Python.

 ## Sorting and Shuffling